Palm Desert Greens

-Prices for both homes and their land begin in the mid-$100,000s and top out in the $300,000s to $400,000s.
+Prices for both homes and their land begin in the high-$100,000s and top out in the $300,000s to $400,000s.
 Current HOA fees are less than $300 per month.
 Please verify these prices with a Realtor as they may change.

 HOA fees help pay for a 24/7 guarded gate, basic cable, trash pick-up, and free golf at Palm Desert Greens Country Club.
 The 18-hole neighborhood course is PGA rated, and its clubhouse has a lounge and restaurant.
 The community manages a fully equipped fitness center, three swimming pools, as well as shuffleboard courts, bocci ball courts, and tennis courts.
 Neighbors enjoy more than 50 clubs and special interest groups.

 The city of Palm Desert has a strong public art program, and its El Paseo Exhibition presents the best in local and national art.
 The Palm Desert Community Gallery holds six shows per year, and the McCallum Theatre offers concerts, dance performances, seasons of drama, and galas.
 Palm Desert supervises more than 200 acres of park land, 25 miles of trails, five community gardens, two community centers, and an aquatics center.

 Palm Desert does not have a hospital, but Rancho Mirage, about three miles away, does, and it is accredited by the Joint Commission.